 When To Work With An Industrial Marketing Agency

-Typically, manufacturers should turn to a professional marketing agency for large-scale projects, such as a website redesign, or to meet ongoing, long-term lead-generation goals.
-Also, managing multiple freelancers can take time and resources, so consider an industrial marketing agency when your marketing needs outgrow your staff’s ability to handle numerous freelancers effectively.
+Typically, manufacturers hire an industrial marketing agency for large-scale projects, such as a website redesign, or to meet ongoing, long-term lead-generation goals.
+Managing multiple freelancers can take time and resources, so consider an industrial marketing agency when your marketing needs outgrow your staff’s ability to handle numerous freelancers effectively.
 If you've tried creating marketing content in-house, hired freelancers, but you still aren't seeing the results or ROI you hoped for, it may be time to outsource.
-Finally, look to an agency when you need a partner who can quickly grow with your business, adding new capabilities and strategies as trends and goals change.
+Finally, look to an agency when you need a partner who can quickly grow with your business, add new capabilities and strategies as buyer trends and goals change.
 And remember to ask them the right questions to help you zero in on the right marketing partner for you.